Chirayu-Tripathi/MongoDB-Querifier/README.md

 3. The script will output the generated MongoDB query.

+4. You can also follow procedure described in the workflow notebook as it is easy to modify at run-time.

 **How It Works**

 1. Data Preprocessing: The DataProcessor class reads and cleans schema and query data, then generates embeddings for each question using a pre-trained sentence transformer model.